Affiliate links on Android Authority may earn us a commission. Learn more.

 How to rotate Google Maps to correctly navigate your routes

 Google Maps is the go-to navigational tool for many, but sometimes it just doesn’t look right.
-Perhaps you can’t see something in the distance or, if you’re looking at another map, Google Maps is facing the wrong way.
-Whatever the case may be, you need to know how to rotate Google Maps to correctly see and navigate your routes.
+Perhaps you can’t see something in the distance, or if you’re looking at another map, Google Maps is facing the wrong way.
+Whatever the case, you need to know how to rotate Google Maps to correctly see and navigate your routes.

 THE SHORT ANSWER

 To rotate on the Google Maps mobile app, place two fingers down on the map and rotate them clockwise or counterclockwise.
 Your map will be manipulated according to the direction of your multi-touch input.